gitretard/Mi439-CipherOS-thirteen-newuserbtw/ReadMe.md

 2.6 Reboot to system

 Thats it first time writng an essay willingfully?
-Ahhhhh github messed it up
+Ahhhh github messed it up